-Similar goals are also pursued by the Corporate Governance Code for Listed Companies, adopted by the Corporate Governance Committee in March 2006, and recently amended in July 2014.
-In the comment to Article 2, the Code puts forward a recommendation for the Shareholders, who - upon the presentation of lists and subsequent appointment of Directors, and in light of the Board's opinion thereon -are required to evaluate the general and professional features, including experience, also in managerial positions, to be deemed desirable in Company directors and officers, taking due account of the dimensions, complexity and peculiarities of the Issuer's business operations, as well as the size of the Board of Directors in question.
+Similar goals are also pursued by the Corporate Governance Code for Listed Companies, adopted by the Corporate Governance Committee in March 2006, and recently amended in July 2015.
+In the comment to Article 2, the Code puts forward a recommendation for the Shareholders, who - upon the presentation of lists and subsequent appointment of Directors, and in light of the Board's opinion thereon -are required to evaluate the general and professional features, including experience, also in managerial positions, and the gender of candidates, taking due account of the dimensions, complexity and peculiarities of the Issuer's business operations, as well as the size of the Board of Directors in question.

-Moreover, the above-mentioned provisions issued by the Bank of Italy on 6 May 2014 require the results of the analyses undertaken to be brought to the attention of the Bank's shareholders in a timely manner so that they may take the recommended professional requirements into account when drawing up and subsequently voting on lists of candidates for Board membership.
+Moreover, the above-mentioned provisions issued by the Bank of Italy on 6 May 2014, which were maintained also when the document was most recently updated 21 November 2017, require the results of the analyses undertaken to be brought to the attention of the Bank's shareholders in a timely manner so that they may take the recommended professional requirements into account when drawing up and subsequently voting on lists of candidates for Board membership.